About Us

 She values the important relationship between pets and their families.
 She aims to develop individualized approaches to cases with clients and their primary veterinarians.
 Ultimately, she aims to improve your pet’s quality of life while considering goals, concurrent conditions, and other factors that may influence the decision-making process.

-Dr. Ciara Milicevic, DVM
+Dr. Jennifer Ho, DVM

 Dermatology Resident